-The Meghaduta or Cloud Messenger is a masterpiece of Sanskrit
+The Meghaduta or Cloud Messenger is a masterpiece

-his grieving consort in the fabled city of Alaká.
+grieving consort in the fabled city of Alaká.
 Under this fiction,

-Kalidasa presents a sympathetic portrait of northern India, and
+Kalidasa presents a sympathetic portrait of northern India, and weaves

-Early translations sacrificed the meaning to the exigencies
+Early translations sacrificed the meaning to the

-of the Sanskrit, but employ free-verse styles that give no hint
+sense of the Sanskrit, but employ free-verse styles that give no hint

 of Kalidasa's elevated and harmonious language.
-The version here
+The version here by the

-The translation is for the general reader, and includes a brief
+The translation is for the general reader, and